RJHFMSTR/THORIN/docs/docs/installation/system_requirements.md

 ---

 ## System requirements
-SHAPEIT5 is a set of C++ tools covering the process of haplotype phasing in large datasets.
+THORIN is a C++ tools for Identity-By-Descent (IBD) mapping between individuals and Parent-of-Origin (PofO) inference.
 In order to compile, we require a modern Linux operating system and a version of GCC > 4.4.
 We recommend to use the latest available version for your system.

 For example running the following instruction on Ubuntu 20.04 focal: